British Dance and the African Diaspora

 Following the first Study Day, an additional Think Tank was convened.
 As part of the project a Time Line of significant events involving British-based dancers and other resources is being developed.

 Findings from the research project were presented in an exhibition at Liverpool International Slavery Museum in late 2013.
 A symposium was held at the museum during the run of the exhibition.

-Following on from the British dance and the African Diaspora research project, De Montfort University are partners for the Re:Generations 2014 conference.
-Click here for further details and for the Call for Papers.
+Following on from the British Dance and the African Diaspora research project, De Montfort University is a partner for the Re:generations 2016 conference in Birmingham.

 If you would like further information about the project, please email Ramsay Burt.